-I was relieved to see the U.S. infrastructure plan passed at long last.
-Having seen a steady increase in the number of deadly storms and floods over the years, the modernization of our nation’s infrastructure is essential.
+I was relieved to see the U.S. infrastructure bill passed.
+Having witnessed a steady increase in the number of deadly storms and floods over the years, the modernization of our nation’s infrastructure is essential to ensuring the citizens of our nation are secure, and businesses – including nonprofits – may thrive in the years ahead.

-Having become more important to society than ever, nonprofit organizations need to be ready to pivot quickly and methodically when disaster strikes.
+Having become more important to society than ever, nonprofit organizations must be ready to pivot quickly and methodically when disaster strikes.
 If they plan well, they can also thrive.

 This year, I shared a special menu of information on Carolyn’s Nonprofit Blog about disaster preparation and recovery.
 You will find it in the margin.
 In fact, one of my earliest blog posts focused on using social media in disaster situations, “Emergencies: Use Social Media.”
 It was inspired by the Boston Marathon bombing, and I have continued to update it with new information, including a video presentation by a disaster communications specialist, hosted by Nonprofit Tech Club Austin at Capital Factory.